Haivision/srt/docs/statistics.md

 Same as the value from the `SRTO_MSS` socket option.
 Should not exceed the size of the maximum transmission unit (MTU), in bytes.
 Sender and Receiver.
-The default size of the UDP packet used for transport, including all possible headers, that is Ethernet, IP and UDP, - is 1500 bytes.
+The default size of the UDP packet used for transport, including all possible headers (Ethernet, IP and UDP), is 1500 bytes.

 Refer to `SRTO_MSS` in [API.md](API.md).